Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 Final Thought on Learning Chinese with Films

 So here we have it.
-Of course, it was not meant to be an exhaustive and complete list of every single Chinese movie out there.
+But, of course, it was not meant to be an exhaustive and complete list of every single Chinese movie out there.

 Instead, this can be a starting point for some fabulous Mandarin Movies to learn Chinese, giving a glimpse of Chinese cinema.